-If all the attention to material detail seems a bit obsessive, we must remember that the Tabernacle was not exactly a Biblical Madison Square Garden where the ancient equivalent of Billy Joel would perform every month.
-It was, in fact, G-d's earthly stage, the center of it all.
+If all the attention to material detail seems a bit obsessive, remember that the Tabernacle was G-d's earthly stage, the Biblical Madison Square Garden, the center of it all.

 "' For there I will meet with you, and there I will speak with you, and there I will meet with the Israelites, and it shall be sanctified by My Presence...I will abide among the Israelites and I will be their G-d.
 And they shall know that I the Lord am their G-d, who brought them out from the land of Egypt that I might abide among them, I the Lord their G-d.'"